hackclub/hackclub/workshops/flask-login/README.md

 Remember how we formatted our value as JSON earlier?
 Let's convert that JSON string to a Python dictionary with `json.loads`.
 We first set `value` to `db[username` to get the value assigned to that username.
 We then set `jsonthingy`, a Python dictionary, to `json.loads(value)`.

 We then compare the value assigned to `password` in that dictionary to the hash of the argument we got.
 If the hashes match, we know that the passwords are the same.
 If they are the same, we reply with `jsonthingy[data]`, or the data associated with that user.
 Otherwise, we return `"User not found."`

 ## Testing the Code

 Finally, we'll be using Insomnia to test if our code works.

+*Note: if you don't want to install Insomnia, you can find an online-only tester by googling "api tester online".
+The following steps will assume you have Insomnia installed, but the steps are pretty similar for most API testers.*

 Let's launch the app (you can do this by going to `chrome://apps` in the URL bar of Chrome).

 You should see something like this:

 ![Insomnia](https://cloud-m4ukm1v5f.vercel.app/0image.png)

 Click "Create a Request" and enter any request name, it doesn't really matter.